This Step: Get a Learner Permit

 Get a Learner Permit in Kansas

-Teens younger than 17 years old have numerous options for earning legal privilege to get behind the wheel:
+Teens have numerous options for earning legal privilege to get behind the wheel:

 - Instruction Permit―Must be at least 14 years old

-- Farm Permit―Must be at least 14 but 14 and 15 year olds
+- Farm Permit―Must be at least 14 years old and no older than 15 years old.

-- Less Restricted Farm Permit―Must be at least 16 but younger than 17 years old
+- Less Restricted Farm Permit―Must be at least 16 years old but younger than 17 years old.

 If you are 18 years old or older, you aren’t required to obtain a permit.
 If you didn’t take drivers ed, you can follow the steps below on preparing for and taking the written test.

 A) Ace a Few DMV Practice Permit Tests

 Again, if you don’t have a certificate of completion from driver education, you’ll have to take the written test.
-First take multiple online practice permit tests before you head to a nearby Kansas Division of Motor Vehicles office.
-Sample test questions cover topics you’ll find on the actual KS learner’s permit exam.
+First take multiple online practice permit tests before you head to a nearby Kansas office.
+Sample test questions cover topics you’ll find on the actual Kansas learner’s permit exam.

 In addition to taking some practice tests, thoroughly study the Kansas Driving Handbook.
 That way you will be prepared to pass the actual Division of Motor Vehicles permit test with ease.